0x3321c/profile-deletion/README.md

 <a name="readme-top"></a>

 <!-- NAME -->
-# NAME
-**Remove-UserProfile**
+# Remove Windows User Profile

 <!-- ABSTRACT -->
 ## ABSTRACT
-Delete Microsoft Windows user profile
+Delete Microsoft Windows user profile with a cmdlet

 <!-- ABOUT THE PROJECT -->
 ## DESCRIPTION
-Delete Microsoft Windows user profile
+This PowerShell cmdlet deletes a user profile from a local machine by specifying the username.
+It removes both the user profile directory and associated registry keys.

 * What is it ?
     - Script to be run once in a while.